etemesi254/zune-image/zune-jpeg/README.md

 ## Non-Goals

 - Bit identical results with libjpeg/libjpeg-turbo will never be an aim of this library.
-  Jpeg is a lossy format with very few parts specified by the standard( i.e it doesn't give a reference upsampling and color conversion algorithm)
+  Jpeg is a lossy format with very few parts specified by the standard (i.e it doesn't give a reference upsampling and color conversion algorithm)
-- Error recovery - This is not a recovery library, most errors are propagated up to the caller

 ## Features